Jeremy Pena Player Props: Astros vs. Mets

-The Houston Astros, including Jeremy Pena (.273 slugging percentage in past 10 games, including no home run), battle starting pitcher Max Scherzer and the New York Mets at Minute Maid Park, Monday at 8:10 PM ET.
+Jeremy Pena -- with a slugging percentage of .302 in his past 10 games (including zero home runs) -- will be in action for the Houston Astros versus the New York Mets, with Justin Verlander on the mound, on June 20 at 8:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Reds.
+In his most recent game he had a one-hit performance (1-for-3) against the Mets.

 Jeremy Pena Game Info & Props vs. the Mets